Appendix A) Chronology and Continuity

 and ceases being a Phanfasm, leaving the Piper bereft, and in search of new

-prey.
+World.
 (The Law of Oz, The Magic Umbrella of

-The remnant of good Phanfasms return in
+The remnant of good Phanfasms who had earlier been

 great numbers and begin to rebuild Mt.
 Phantastico so that it becomes an

-Phanfasms, however, had entered Mt.
-Illuso, where they learned their part in the
+where they learn their part in the

 larger Erb plot against the fairylands.
 (The Phantasms of Oz (coming